 Inbound Marketing – This strategy focuses on attracting customers and prospects to your company website or product by delivering relevant content where and when they need it most.
 Full stack marketers incorporate content marketing (video, email, blogs), social media marketing, search engine optimization (SEO), live events, webinars, and more to achieve this goal.

-Marketing Automation – Mastering tools like SharpSpring, Hubspot, and Marketo enable a full stack marketer to keep your business running on all cylinders, driving high quality leads through targeted content, scheduling multiple social media posts, tracking campaign performance, and helping your company better understand your audience.
+Marketing Automation – About 68 percent of businesses currently use automation in some way.
+Mastering tools like SharpSpring, Hubspot, and Marketo enable a full stack marketer to keep your business running on all cylinders, driving high quality leads through targeted content, scheduling multiple social media posts, tracking campaign performance, and helping your company better understand your audience.

 Predictive Analytics – A full stack marketer can use data, machine learning, and algorithms to pinpoint the likelihood of future consumer outcomes based on historical data.